 William is a master’s graduate of the University of South Africa and holds a Doctorate of Philosophy from the University of Cape Town.
 He has extensive business leadership experience, political networks and knowledge of the disability sector and is a published author of poetry, children’s books, and academic works.

 Richard Rivett-Carnac (a.k.a.
-Boris) is the General Manager of The SAB Thrive Fund at the South African Breweries (Pty) Ltd (“SAB”).
+Boris) is the SAB Mergers and Acquisitions Director.
+Previously, he was the General Manager of the SAB Thrive Fund at the South African Breweries (Pty) Ltd (“SAB”).
 The SAB Thrive Fund is a black private equity fund that has been set up and funded by SAB in partnership with the Awethu Project to transform SAB’s supplier base through acquisition, business development and fostering entrepreneurship.

 Before being appointed to run the SAB Thrive Fund, Boris’ roles within SAB included being District Manager of District Johannesburg Central, Executive Assistant to the former Managing Director, and was a member of the SABMiller plc Corporate Finance and Development team based in the United Kingdom focusing on mergers and acquisitions for the SABMiller plc Group.

-Prior to joining SABMiller plc in London in 2009, Boris qualified as a Chartered Accountant (SA) in Johannesburg with KPMG and then worked in London for 7 years in Investment Banking.
+Prior to joining SABMiller plc in London in 2009, Boris qualified as a Chartered Accountant (SA) in Johannesburg with KPMG and then worked in London for seven years in Investment Banking.

 Fetola is an enterprise development consultancy that supports the growth of small and medium sized enterprises and assists them to become independent, thriving businesses and qualified suppliers.Learn More